 - Discharged files are kept in a secure location at all times - The CDC will follow the directives of the Ministry for Children and Family Development in storing/archiving client records. - After the retention period of the file (seven years after the child has reached the age of majority), the child's file can be shredded.
-However, in the case when MCFD's Social Worker was the guardian or was involved the child's file it is kept within the CDC in perpetuity. - · Access to files is on a need to know basis. - The child/youth's family or legal guardian is informed of the file retention policy upon discharge.
+In the case when MCFD is the guardian or was involved the child's file it is kept in perpetuity. - · Access to files is on a need to know basis. - The child/youth's family or legal guardian is informed of the file retention policy upon discharge.